pegasus-isi/pegasus/doc/sphinx/pegasus-service.rst

 using the ``pegasus-em trigger`` command.
 This will start up a thread that, at each given time interval, collects all new input files based on given file patterns, and calls ``pegasus-em submit <ensemble>.<runXXX> <workflow script> --inputs <file1> <file2> ... <fileN>``.
+If no new files are detected which match the given file pattern(s), the trigger will shutdown.
+As such, the trigger may shutdown early if the interval is set to be too small.
+For example, if at least one new input file is expected to be generated every hour, the time interval should be set to be at least ``1h``.

 The workflow generation script **must** have a CLI argument flag ``--inputs`` which takes one or more arguments as this is the interface between the ensemble manager trigger and the workflow.
 The workflow developer is responsible for handling those